 Diogenes Club, Grade I listed

-A favourite of the show, and the location of the dramatic scenes at the end of season two, the Grade II listed North East Wing was built in 1791.
-It is on the site of the oldest hospital in Britain still providing medical services, founded 1123.
+A favourite of the show, and the location of the dramatic scenes at the end of series 2, the Grade II listed North East Wing was built in 1791.
+It is on the site of the oldest hospital in Britain still providing medical services, founded in 1123.